global-hydrodynamics/CaMa-Flood_v4/doc/CaMa-Flood_Guideline.md

 The full package of CaMa-Flood scripts can be accessed and downloadable from website (http://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/index.html).
 It can be cloned from github for developers, while the necessary data should be prepared additionally because of the size limit of github repository.
 Internal users at U-Tokyo can copy the data from server.

+NOTE: The GitHub repogitory is designed for users who want to contribute to CaMa-Flood development.
+As the repository on GitHub might include potential bugs in the latest development version, we recommend general users to download and use the "package" distributed from the webpage.

 ### 1.1 Download from website

 Users can download CaMa-Flood model package (with source code, basic map data, and sample input data from http://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/index.html.
 A general description can also be found in this website.